AI-and-Blockchain/S23_VolGuard/README.md

 ## Getting started
 ### Metamask

-Follow this [link](https://support.metamask.io/hc/en-us/articles/360015489531-Getting-started-with-MetaMask) and download metamask that works with your browser.
+Follow this [link](https://support.metamask.io/hc/en-us/articles/360015489531-Getting-started-with-MetaMask) and download a version of metamask that works with your browser.

 Go to https://ai-and-blockchain.github.io/S23_VolGuard/